 What should someone know about working with you?

 I am interested in getting to know you holistically and seeing how I can best support you.
 I am highly adaptable and flexible with my approach; however, I always offer a calm, reflective, and safe space for my clients.

 How do your own core values shape your approach to therapy?

-I believe in the power of relationships to promote growth and change and I let my clients get to know me as much as they would like.
-I am not afraid to speak about my own experiences and challenges or use myself as a therapeutic tool.
+I believe in the power of relationships to promote growth and change.
+I let my clients get to know me as much as they would like.
+I am not afraid to use my experiences and self as a therapeutic tool.

 What are you most excited about within the evolving mental health landscape?

 I am excited about the growing field of infant mental health.
 Increased support for new parents and babies can help prevent negative outcomes and break intergenerational trauma.